INSERT (multi-table)¶

 The next two examples show how to create conditional multi-table inserts by

-clause to decide which table(s), if any, each row is inserted into.
+using WHEN clauses and an ELSE clause to decide which table(s), if any, each row is inserted into.

-These examples also show the difference between using INSERT ALL
+These examples also show the difference between using INSERT ALL and

-INSERT FIRST
+INSERT FIRST.

 Rows where

-.INSERT ALL WHEN n1 > 100 THEN INTO t1 WHEN n1 > 10 THEN INTO t1 INTO t2 ELSE INTO t2 SELECT n1 from src;
+n1 <= 10satisfy theELSEcase and are inserted int2.INSERT ALL WHEN n1 > 100 THEN INTO t1 WHEN n1 > 10 THEN INTO t1 INTO t2 ELSE INTO t2 SELECT n1 from src;

 If the table src contains 3 rows, in which n1 has the values 1, 11, and 101, then after the INSERT statement the tables t1 and t2 will hold the values shown below: